nixworks/public/news/2018/01/23/the-nominations-for-the-upcoming-academy-awards-are-announced-among-the-films-nominated-as-the-best-of-2017-in-film-the-shape-of-water-l.md

 ### [2018-01-23](/news/2018/01/23/index.md)

 # The nominations for the upcoming Academy Awards are announced.
 Among the films nominated as the best of 2017 in film, "The Shape of Water" leads with thirteen nominations, with "Dunkirk" following behind with eight nominations.
+And for whatever reason, even "The Boss Baby" received a nomination.